s-c-p/secure-notes/README.rst

-  know path of ``crypto_executable`` and know the ``encryption_string``, ``decryption_string`` and their associated variables for a given ``crypto_executable``
+  know path of ``crypto_executable`` and know the ``encryption_string``, ``decryption_string`` and their associated variables for a given ``crypto_executable`` currently only symmetric chipher are supported (for verification reasons)

 backup
   know path of ``backup_executable`` and know the ``backup_string`` and its